etsryn/File-Type-Converter/README.md

    pip install -r requirements.txt
    ```

-   Or Update if already installed but not updated <br />
-   Use Command :
+   Or Update if already installed but not updated, Use Command :
    ```bash
    pip install --upgrade -r requirements.txt
    ```
 # Installation (Method 2)
 1. Open any Integrated Development Environment IDE of your choice on a location where you wish to store the project, i used `VS Code` as IDE
 2. Clone this `.git` repository
    Use Command :
    ```bash
    git clone https://github.com/etsryn/File-Type-Converter.git
    ```
-3. Install the neceesary libraries if not installed earlier
-   Use Command :
+3. Install the neceesary libraries if not installed earlier, Use Command :
    ```bash
    pip install -r requirements.txt
    ```

-   Or Update if already installed but not updated
-   Use Command :
+   Or Update if already installed but not updated, Use Command :
    ```bash
    pip install --upgrade -r requirements.txt
    ```